 They all are shaping what mountain holidays should be these days, training every person in sustainability, using as much local food as possible, choosing organic cleaning products, recycling and minimizing waste, ditching single-use plastics (a reusable water pouch is given for free to every guest and eco-friendly REN hand-wash, hand-cream, and body-wash can be found in every room instead), reducing energy consumption, and rewarding sustainable means of transport among other measures.

 Thus, during the first two months of this winter, they offered free transfers with their partners Skiidy Gonzales from Geneva to all customers arriving by train to the city (it only takes a six-and-a-half-hour train ride to reach Geneva from London St Pancras), as choosing the train over flying cuts CO2 emissions per passenger by 90% (73 percent of an average ski resort’s carbon footprint is created by a visitor’s mode of transport while 2 percent of emissions come from lift services and pistes On the Snow reported).
 And they regularly have similar offers, so if sustainability is important to you – which should be for everyone – stay tuned for their news.

 Have a look at Alikats’ Environmental Policy for more info.

-Disclaimer: I was invited by Alikats to stay 3 nights on their gorgeous Djamileh bedroom in Bizet Chalet.
-Complimentary return transfers from Geneva were provided by Skiidy Gonzales, snowboard hire by Ski Mobile and ski-passes by Morzine Avoriaz.
+Disclaimer: I was invited by Alikats to stay 3 nights in their gorgeous Djamileh bedroom in Bizet Chalet.
+Complimentary return transfers from Geneva were provided by Skiidy Gonzales, snowboard hire by Ski Mobile, and ski-passes by Morzine Avoriaz.
 In any case, all opinions here are my own.